findsimilar/demo/CONTRIBUTING.md

 prescribed by the project.
 In the absence of such guidelines, mimic the styles and patterns in the existing code-base.

-You can check [Developer Documentation](https://pygenesis.libresource.info/dev_documentation.html) to easy start with code
+You can check [Developer Documentation][developer-documentation-path] to easy start with code

 [issues-path]: https://github.com/findsimilar/demo/issues
 [discussions-path]: https://github.com/findsimilar/demo/discussions